getporter/operator/README.md

 ```

 ### porter-env

 These secrets are copied into the pod as environment variables.
-Porter will use them to
+Porter will use
-for the plugins so that they can connect to remote services such storage or vault.
+them to for the plugins so that they can connect to remote services such storage
+or vault.
+This is generated for you by the **configure-namespace** custom action
+of the porter-operator bundle.

 ```
 kubectl create secret generic porter-env \